 The audio was provided to CNN by the operator of Minnesota PoliceClips, a company that monitors and records police radio dispatches.

 Neither police nor the city of Minneapolis communications department would verify the authenticity of the recording.

-For days, Ruszczyk's family and Minneapolis' mayor have expressed mounting frustration about the slow trickle of information from the BCA.
+For days, Ruszczyk’s family and the mayor of Minneapolis have expressed growing frustration about the slow trickle of information from the Bureau of Criminal Apprehension.